cmu-delphi/covidcast-modeling/intervention_mobility/reports/00_initial_exploration.md

 In terms of slicing by time with rank correlation, we see that

-* The correlation is moving from negative to zero as we increase the number of shifts.
+* The correlation is moving from negative to zero as we increase the number of shifts except for the 7-avg confirmed case and death case counts.

 ```r